coltorapps/builder/docs/src/app/page.md

 ## Overview

 **Builder** is a versatile React and React Native library designed for crafting dynamic form builders and much more.
-You can also develop dynamic website builders, dashboard builders, and any other builders you envision.
+You can also generate dynamic UI from JSON schema, drag and drop React UI builders, and any other builders you envision.

 Some key characteristics: